Moby Dick (1956 film): Development and writing

 During a meeting to discuss the screenplay, Ray Bradbury informed John Huston that regarding Herman Melville's novel, he had "never been able to read the damned thing".
 According to the biography The Bradbury Chronicles, there was much tension and anger between the two men during the making of the film, allegedly due to Huston's bullying attitude and attempts to tell Bradbury how to do his job, despite Bradbury being an accomplished writer.

 Norman Corwin did some uncredited rewrites.

-The film's reference to Bikini Atoll as the home of Moby Dick is not in the novel; Captain Ahab instead plans to engage the whale during "the Season-on-the-Line".
-This peculiar twist seems to be a reference to the recent Castle Bravo nuclear bomb test at the atoll.
-This insertion by Bradbury relates to his atomic bomb short story, "There Will Come Soft Rains."

 The film was bankrolled by brothers Walter, Harold, and Marvin Mirisch, who financed Huston's Moulin Rouge.
-The Mirisches made a deal with Warner Bros. in order to release the film.
+The Mirisches made a deal with Warner Bros.
+Pictures in order to release the film.
 Under the agreement, WB would distribute Moby Dick for seven years, after which all rights would revert to the Mirisch brothers' company, Moulin Productions.